 Q: What if I need daily word count check-ins to stay disciplined?

 Q: Why is the 90-Day Write scheduled January through March?
 Why not some other time of year?
 A: The spirit of the New Year strengthens the resolve to write.
-It’s also winter in the Northern Hemisphere, a good time to “hunker down” and focus on large projects.
+It’s winter in the Northern Hemisphere, a good time to “hunker down” and focus on large projects.
+Likewise, it’s summer in the Southern Hemisphere, a good time “fire up” and focus on large projects.
 Also, there are no major holidays in the first quarter of the calendar year to compete with writing time.

 Q: What happens after the 90-Day Write cycle?